corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 ### Work with flows

 Use the different flow commands available to make changes on the ledger.
 You can `start`, `kill`, `watch`, or `list` flows.
-You can also perform several commands that help to manage flows that have encountered an error.
-These are: `retry`, `pause`, `pauseAll`, `retryAllPaused`, `pauseAllHospitalized`, and `retryAllPausedHospitalized`.
 You may also find it useful to query flow data.

 #### Query flow data

 The shell can be used to query flow data.
-For more information on the types of data that can be queried and instructions for doing so, see the documentation on [Querying flow data](../../../../../../../en/platform/corda/4.9/enterprise/node/operating/querying-flow-data.html#querying-flow-data-via-the-node-shell).
+For more information on the types of data that can be queried and instructions for doing so, see the documentation on [Querying flow data](../../4.8/enterprise/node/operating/querying-flow-data.html#querying-flow-data-via-the-node-shell).

 #### Start a flow